yoannjly/discord.py-self/changes/removed.md

 # Removed
 This fork of `discord.py` aims to be as backwards-compatible to the original as possible.
 However, some things are *simply* bot only.
-Below are the public methods that were removed.
+Below are the things that were removed.

 **Note:** Internal changes that don't affect functionality are not listed.